 EPSRC National Productivity Investment Fund (NPIF) has made funds available to the University for innovation placements and entrepreneurial training.
 The training grant is specifically for current PhD students whose funding is drawn from an existing DTP or CDT, and who are working in areas of relevance to the government's industrial strategy.
 Thanks to this grant - and its principal aim of supporting and increasing the impact arising from doctoral research which is relevant to the industrial strategy.

-The Henry Royce Institute is the UK national centre for research and innovation of advanced materials.
-It operates as a hub and spoke model, with the hub at The University of Manchester, and spokes at the founding partners, initially comprising the universities of Sheffield, Leeds, Liverpool, Cambridge, Oxford and Imperial College London, as well as UKAEA and NNL.
-In the future, we would like to grow our partners to include as many of the UK’s leading materials scientists as possible.
+is the UK national institute for advanced materials.
+It operates as a hub and spoke model, with the Hub at The University of Manchester, and spokes at the founding Partners, comprising the universities of Sheffield, Leeds, Liverpool, Cambridge, Oxford and Imperial College London, UKAEA and NNL.
+Cranfield University and the University of Strathclyde are Associate Partners.

 With brilliant and disruptive thinking everywhere, the question isn’t about when driverless cars are coming or when all vehicles will be fully electric.
 The question is about who is ready for these transformative shifts.
 As a mobility technology company, Magna is focused on delivering what’s needed today while also creating innovations that society doesn’t even know it needs yet.
 Our more than 173,000 entrepreneurial-minded employees – combined with our ability to rapidly auto-qualify and commercialize technology – uniquely position us to accelerate developments in far less time.
 And knowing that great ideas come from a wide variety of sources, we actively work with universities, entrepreneurs and startups around the world to help bring their innovations to market.
 For Magna, the vehicle doesn’t just have technology, the vehicle is technology.
 Now show us what’s possible.